pacak/cargo-show-asm/README.md

-You can start by running `cargo asm` with no parameters - it will suggests how to narrow the search scope - for workspace crates you need to specify a crate to work with, for crates defining several targets (lib, binaries, examples) you need to specify exactly which target to use.
+You can start by running `cargo asm` with no parameters - it will suggest how to narrow the search scope - for workspace crates you need to specify a crate to work with, for crates defining several targets (lib, binaries, examples) you need to specify exactly which target to use.
 In a workspace `cargo asm` lists only workspace members as suggestions but any crate from